hacs/integration/documentation/content/configuration/pat.md

 title: Github Personal Access Token
 ---

-In order to work properly, HACS needs to retrieve lots information about custom elements using Github's API.
+In order to work, HACS needs to retrieve information about repositories using Github's API.

-Because of the [limits fixed by Github](https://developer.github.com/v3/#rate-limiting), HACS needs to be authenticated by a Personal Access Token, that you can generate using the following steps.
+Because of the [rate limits set by Github](https://developer.github.com/v3/#rate-limiting), HACS needs to be authenticated by a Personal Access Token, that you can generate using the following steps.

 This token will have read-only access to public information, and will only be used by HACS to call Github's API.